Azure/Azure-Backlog-Generator/README.md

 Following repetitive processes and aligning all resources consistently can be a daunting task, and it can be common to overlook a step or make an incorrect assumption.
 There are many variables to consider in any complex process&mdash;identifying roles, resources, etc.

 When conducting intense processes, it can be helpful to have a list of tasks to direct efforts.
-The Azure Backlog Generator (ABG) is designed to build backlogs for complex processes based on _proven practices_.
+The Azure Backlog Generator (AzBacklog) is designed to build backlogs for complex processes based on _proven practices_.
 The backlogs can be generated in either Azure DevOps or GitHub.

 ## Currently Supported Backlogs
-Azure Backlog Generator currently supports creating backlogs for the following processes.
+AzBacklog currently supports creating backlogs for the following processes.

 - [ ] [Cloud Adoption Framework (CAF)](https://github.com/a11smiles/Azure-Backlog-Generator/blob/master/backlogs.md#cloud-adoption-framework-caf)
 - [ ] [Team Foundation Server (TFS) to Azure DevOps](https://github.com/a11smiles/Azure-Backlog-Generator/blob/master/backlogs.md#team-foundation-server-tfs-to-azure-devops)